barryclark/jekyll-now/_posts/2017-04-11-six-things-ive-learned-from-studying-machine-learning.md

 title: Six Things I've Learned from Studying Machine Learning
 tags: [technology]
 keywords: [machine learning, artificial intelligence, neural networks, life]
+excerpt: Machine learning.
+Artificial intelligence.
+Neural networks.
+It’s all exciting stuff, and I’ve been studying it for my master’s degree.
+But outside of the classroom, outside of computers, what has it taught me about life?
 ---

 [Machine learning](https://en.wikipedia.org/wiki/Machine_learning).
 [Artificial intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence).
 [Neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network).
 It's all exciting stuff, and I've been studying it for [my master's degree](http://hendrixjoseph.github.io/four-things-i'm-excited-for-in-2017/#graduating).
 But outside of the classroom, outside of computers, what has it taught me about life?